top of page

 5. Can you train a ferret?

-Absolutely!
-Ferrets can learn to use a litter box and even do tricks with positive reinforcement — just expect a little mischief along the way.
+Yes!
+Ferrets can learn to use a litter box, come when called, and even do tricks — just don’t be surprised if they ignore you mid-training to chase a sock.

 šŸ‘‰Read next: